aliciademorauk/OnlineQuizApp/README.md

 ## Roadmap

 - [ ] Implement user registration and login with user authentication through JWTs (WIP)
-- [ ] Use OpenAI's Chat Completions API for user to leverage text generation models to create questions more easily
+- [ ] Use OpenAI's Chat Completions API for user to leverage text generation model to create questions more easily
 - [ ] Create React error handling layer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>